World Premiere (horse): 2019: three-year-old season

 World Premiere made a successful start to his second season when he defeated Unicorn Lion and six others in the Tsubaki Sho over 1800 metres at Kyoto on 16 February.
 At Hanshin Racecourse a month later he ran second to Velox in the Listed Wakaba Stakes over 2000 metres.
 The performance qualified him to run in the Satsuki Sho but a "bucked shin" kept him off the track until the autumn.

 After a break of more than six months World Premiere returned in the Grade 2 Kobe Shimbun Hai (a major trial race for the Kikuka Sho) over 2400 metres at Hanshin on 22 September.
 Ridden as in all his previous starts by Yutaka Take he started at odds of 12.2/1 and finished third behind Saturnalia and Velox.
 After the race Yasuo Tomomichi commented "He sweated up a bit in the paddock last time and wasn't so relaxed, but in the race itself he ran well, finishing strongly, so I was pleased with that".

 On 20 October World Premiere, with Take in the saddle, was one of eighteen three-year-olds to contest the 80th running of the Kikuka Sho over 3000 metres at Kyoto Racecourse.
 He was made the 5.5/1 third choice in the betting behind Velox and Nishino Daisy (Tokyo Sports Hai Nisai Stakes) while the other contenders included Red Genial (Kyoto Shimbun Hai), Unicorn Lion and Meisho Tengen.
 World Premiere started quickly but was then restrained by Take and settled behind the leaders on the rails as the outsider Caudillo set a steady pace.
 Take made a forward move entering the straight and World Premiere gained the advantage 200 metres out before holding off the late challenge of Satono Lux by a neck with Velox a length away in third place.
 Take commented "He was a bit keen at first but was in hand nicely during the race.
 He wasn’t able to run in the first two of the Triple Crown races so I am glad that he was able to claim the last one.
 He’s still got a lot to improve so I’m looking forward to his future races."
 Tomomichi added "He's recovered over the summer from his spring campaign of races, and it's good he's had the one recent run to sharpen him up.
 While he can misbehave a little, he seems to have improved on this front, and in some ways, I think this is actually good for him".

-For his final run of the year World Premiere was matched against older horses in the Arima Kinen over 2500 metres at Nakayama Racecourse on 22 December.
+For his final run of the year, World Premiere was matched against older horses in the Arima Kinen over 2500 metres at Nakayama Racecourse on 22 December.
 He raced towards the rear of the field before staying on strongly in the straight to take third place behind Lys Gracieux and Saturnalia.

-In January 2020, at the JRA Awards for 2019, World Premiere finished fifth in the poll to determine the Best Three-Year-Old Colt.
+In January 2020, at the JRA Awards for 2019, World Premiere finished fifth in the poll for the Best Three-Year-Old Colt.